Study in Quebec

-Home to Montreal, with the highest per capita student population of any city in Canada, the province of Quebec continues to attract international students in their droves.
+Home to Montreal, with the highest per capita student population of any city in Canada, the province of Quebec continues to attract international students.

 At the cultural crossroads of North America and Europe, towns and cities across Quebec offer something special.
 Each year, Quebec’s various francophone and anglophone educational institutions welcome some 25,000 new foreign students.
 Diversity and opportunity are found in abundance in this unique learning environment.

 Not only are students attracted to Quebec because of its vast range of study programs.
 They also come for the favourable tuition rates, ultramodern facilities, and stimulating living environment, not to mention the path to Canadian immigration available through the Quebec Experience Program.
 When considering Canada as your study destination, it is important to recognize the opportunities available in Quebec, particularly in the city of Montreal.

 Montreal, Quebec City, Sherbrooke

 Diplomas and degree obtained in Quebec are recognized internationally.
 Quebec ensures the quality of the programs offered in each of the public institutions of its educational system, through, among other things, legislation, the use of external assessment bodies, and by securing the agreement of professional orders.